wheitman/os-algorithm-analyzer/README.md

 4. Ratio of TAT to service time
 5. Throughput

+## Assumptions

+1. The service time will always be divisible by the total disk I/O time.
+2. In FCFS, a process returning from I/O activity will be placed in the *front* of the queue.
+Let's make FCFS as unfair as possible!

 ## Overview of Linux scheduling

 Initially, Linux used a Round-Robin scheduling algorithm.
 This was replaced with the priority queue-based O(N) scheduler, which was then replaced by a similar O(1) scheduler in kernel 2.4.
 Finally, Linux's default algorithm (that is, the one used for `SCHED_NORMAL`, non-realtime tasks) is the Completely Fair Scheduler, or CFS.